-The vital component that truly elevates the Warrington College of Business Administration into prominence is its talented faculty.
+The vital component that truly elevates the Warrington College of Business into prominence is its talented faculty.
 Our scholars are internationally renowned for their innovative research and producing exceptional business leaders who embody the best in ethical leadership and managerial excellence.

 Dr. Aner Sela

 "Decision Quicksand: How Trivial Choices Suck Us In"

 Common sense and logic dictate that people take a long time to make important decisions.
 But why do people take as much time or even longer deciding the most trivial of matters?